Senior Gear Editor

 The Radster Trail combines top-tier features worthy of a $4,000 ebike at half the price.
 And coming from one of the USA’s most reliable ebike companies, we’re left with almost nothing to complain about.

 Stylish and versatile, the Radster Trail is ready to tackle dirt roads and gravel trails with ease, but also doesn’t look out of place ripping through the city streets.
 Features-wise, the bike comes equipped with a torque-sensing motor that responds to your effort on the pedals, making for much smoother acceleration and more efficient power delivery than bikes with a cadence sensor.
 See our buyer’s guide for the full breakdown there.
 The battery also has a smart defense system for peace of mind during storage or charging.
 Speaking of safety, the bike comes equipped with (surprisingly bright) turn signals for city riding, and an RFID keycard-locking system for the controls that makes the bike harder to steal.
 And it’s rated to IPX6 weather resistance for (nearly) all-weather riding.
-A motorcycle-style twist-throttle, rather than a thumb throttle comes standard on all Rad Power electric bikes.
+A motorcycle-style twist-throttle, rather than a thumb throttle, comes standard on all Rad Power electric bikes.
 Two frame sizes accommodate a wide range of rider heights, as does the step-through design.

 Bright lights, rugged tires, and an included rear rack, what more could you ask for?
-Well, let’s be clear about the fact that the Radster Trail is not a premium mountain bike so you wouldn’t want to do any gnarly downhill mountain biking on it.
+Well, let’s be clear about the fact that the Radster Trail is not a premium mountain bike, so you wouldn’t want to do any gnarly downhill mountain biking on it.
 But for cruisy off-road pursuits, this bike ripped through anything we threw its way.
 And while it comes with a rear rack, it’s not integrated into the bike frame to support a second passenger if doubled-up riding is a priority.
-Finally, the fat tires are a 3″ design rather than the classic 4″ fat tires that we see on bikes like the Aventon Aventure or Lectric Xpeak, below.
-That provides better handling and efficiency on paved roads, but won’t perform as well in truly offroad conditions, snow or sand.
+Finally, the fat tires are a 3″ design rather than the classic 4″ fat tires that we see on bikes like the Aventon Aventure 3, above, or Lectric Xpeak, below.
+That provides better handling and efficiency on paved roads, but won’t perform as well in truly off-road conditions, snow, or sand.

 CHECK PRICE ON Rad Power Bikes